rudrasingh99/filemonitor/README.md

 > NOTE!
 Do not push/change anything in your local Git repository.
 Let filemonitor take care of your Git repository.

-You have to create cronjobs for that yourself.
+You have to create cronjobs for that.
 Filemonitor only helps you with the storage of the files.
 In order to start fetching the webpages, you run the following:

 `./filemonitor -fetch true -threads 20`

 The tracked URL's are saved in `urls.json`, in the cwd.
-Once you have `cron` up and running (to fetch every X hours/days), you can use the push/commit notification service of GitHub.
+Once you have `cron` set up (to fetch every X hours/days), you can use the push/commit notification service of GitHub to be notified of changes.
+Filemonitor commits any changes found in webpages/javascript files.

 #### To-Do
 1. Use interfaces